go-yasi/mysql-employee-tracker/README.md

 The goal of this assignment was to build a command-line application for a company to track and manage a database of employee information.
 This application uses the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to a MySQL database and perform queries, the [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line, and [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

 ## User Story
-As a business owner
-I want to be able to view and manage the departments, roles, and employees in my company
-So that I can organize and plan my business
+"As a business owner, I want to be able to view and manage the departments, roles, and employees in my company, so that I can organize and plan my business."

 ## Installation